akhealth/DevSecOpsMvp/hybrid-connection/README.md

 **\*Note**: the `User ID` and `Password` just above are SQL Server Auth credentials that you'll have to set up.

 **Further, the connection string is _identical_ for local/VM and Hybrid/PaaS connections.** This is the magic of Hybrid Connections.

+### Hybrid/WebService Connection

+Hybrid connection can give us access to on-prem web services from Azure.
+The web service must be accessible from the server running the Hybrid Connection Manager.
+To access a service, use the internal domain name for the Endpoint Host, set port 443 for https.

 ### Hybrid Connection underlying technology